-There are currently 3.4 million Stanley Black-and-Decker shares held short by investors – that's known as Stanley Black-and-Decker's "short interest".
-This figure is 1% down from 3.5 million last month.
+There are currently 3.2 million Stanley Black-and-Decker shares held short by investors – that's known as Stanley Black-and-Decker's "short interest".
+This figure is 1.6% up from 3.1 million last month.

 There are a few different ways that this level of interest in shorting Stanley Black-and-Decker shares can be evaluated.

-Stanley Black-and-Decker's "short interest ratio" (SIR) is the quantity of Stanley Black-and-Decker shares currently shorted divided by the average quantity of Stanley Black-and-Decker shares traded daily (recently around 970580.96590909).
-Stanley Black-and-Decker's SIR currently stands at 3.52.
-In other words for every 100,000 Stanley Black-and-Decker shares traded daily on the market, roughly 3520 shares are currently held short.
+Stanley Black-and-Decker's "short interest ratio" (SIR) is the quantity of Stanley Black-and-Decker shares currently shorted divided by the average quantity of Stanley Black-and-Decker shares traded daily (recently around 1.3 million).
+Stanley Black-and-Decker's SIR currently stands at 2.39.
+In other words for every 100,000 Stanley Black-and-Decker shares traded daily on the market, roughly 2390 shares are currently held short.